atharva9980/SafeHaven-Mental_health_chatbot/README.md

 "What are the signs of depression?"
 "Can you suggest techniques to overcome stress?"
 The chatbot also provides a document similarity search feature, showing the most relevant documents related to your query along with their similarity scores.

+For just the IPYNB file navigate to new.ipynb file in agents folder of the same project

 Contact Information : atharvanarkhede0105@gmail.com